Kshukla10/ai201-project5-mixtape-starter/submission.md

   song title against `search_songs` directly with no duplicates found in any single result set.
-This was a case where the AI's first plausible explanation didn't hold up under direct testing, and I wasn't able to find the actual root cause in the time available — documented as an open investigation rather than submitting a guessed fix.
+This was a case where the AI's first plausible explanation didn't hold up under direct testing, and I wasn't able to find the actual root cause in the time available, documented as an open investigation rather than submitting a guessed fix.

 ---